Mattgamer6660/LoreMomentWikistuf/docs/universeexplaination.md

 In Series 3, The Void is taken over by **T0RR3NT** and is ran by him instead after kicking **Corruptor** out and into The Underground.

+In Series 4, The Void gets a **forced** overhaul because of UTPR shi-

 #### Alternative Universes

 ##### The City